Villageslayer/Spotdl-Auto-Update-and-Download-UI-/readme.md

 Settings

-    Option 3 brings up the settings Menu here you can set the amount of threads to search and download
+    Option 3 brings up the settings Menu here you can set the amount of threads to search and download It is reccomended to use 25 threads max due to the API Rate Limit

 2. Usage